qiuxin/Tars/Install.md

 ./build.sh all
 ```

-Update the mysql path if errors occured in the process of compile tars:
+Update the mysql path if errors occured in the process of compiling Tars:

 Mofified Files:
 ```